Aaheer17/fine_tuning_on_Diffusion/README.md

 # LoRA Fine-Tuning for Diffusion Models - Complete Learning Package

 Welcome!
-This package contains everything you need to learn and implement LoRA (Low-Rank Adaptation) fine-tuning for diffusion models.
+This package contains everything anyone needs to learn and implement LoRA (Low-Rank Adaptation) fine-tuning for diffusion models.

-## 📚 What You Have
+## 📚 What We Have here

 ### 1. **diffusion_lora_finetuning_tutorial.md** (21 KB)
 **The Complete Tutorial** - Start here!